PyaePhyoKhant/Odoo-Autocomplete/README.md

 # Odoo Autocomplete

-This vscode extension add snippets and intellisense in python and xml files for odoo.
+This simple vscode extension add snippets and intellisense in python and xml files for odoo to ease development process.
 [Odoo](https://www.odoo.com/) is ERP system implemented with python.

 ## Installation